 11.4.9.
-Check that the packages ngcp-system-tools-pro, ngcp-ngcpcfg and ngcp-ngcpcfg-ha are installed at the latest version
+Check that the packages ngcp-system-tools-pro, ngcp-ngcpcfg and ngcp-ngcpcfg-ha are installed at the latest version ngcp-approx-cache-helper -a

 For the upgrade to this version it is important that these packages are installed at their latest available version, to not cause problems during the upgrade.